 While there’s no cure for alcoholism that comes in pill form, there are ways to manage alcohol addiction.
 Treatment options range from group therapy to 12-Step programs and attending Alcoholics Anonymous (AA) meetings.

 At Lighthouse Recovery Institute, our alcoholism treatment options offer a comprehensive and holistic look at the disease.
-Beyond medical detox and group and family therapy, we also look at mental health repercussions.
+We also look at mental health repercussions beyond medical detox and group and family therapy.
 Most people struggling with alcohol use disorder might benefit from a dual diagnosis treatment plan that focuses on their addiction and mental health struggles.
 Addicts generally tend to suffer from anxiety, depression, and other mental illnesses that make it challenging to fight addiction and stay in recovery in the long term.

 If you or someone you love struggles with alcoholism, the sooner you seek treatment, the better.
-Start today by contacting our admissions specialists to learn more about our treatment programs.
-Alcoholism can be a dangerous disease that affects your health, family, relationships, and even work environment.
+Start by contacting our admissions specialists to learn more about our treatment programs.
+Alcoholism can be a dangerous disease affecting your health, family, relationships, and work environment.
 Don’t let alcohol take away the best years of your life.